 EC seeks urgent hearing of plea seeking release of EVMs preserved under SC order

-The SC had relaxed time limit for filing pleas against results of Assembly polls held earlier this year.
+The SC had relaxed time limit for filing pleas against results of Assembly polls held this year and in 2020.
 The machines have been preserved for that purpose.

-The Election Commission on Wednesday sought an urgent hearing in the Supreme Court on its petition seeking the release of electronic voting machines that were used in Assembly elections held earlier this year, PTI reported.
+The Election Commission on Wednesday sought an urgent hearing in the Supreme Court on its petition seeking the release of electronic voting machines that were used in Assembly elections held earlier this year and in 2020, PTI reported.

 A bench headed by Chief Justice of India NV Ramana has agreed to hear the plea next week.